 3 p.m.
 The Burger Stand at Burro Alley

 After the tour, walk to nearby Burro Alley to refuel with a late lunch at The Burger Stand.
-All of their burgers are prepared using Angus beef, house-made condiments with New Mexican flair, and crisp veggies straight from the farmers market.
+All of its burgers are prepared using Angus beef, house-made condiments with New Mexican flair, and veggies straight from the farmers market.
 Order the Green Chile Burger (topped with fire-roasted Hatch green chiles and melted pepper jack cheese) and Parmesan Truffle Fries for yourself, and a cheeseburger and sweet potato fries from the kid’s menu for your canine dining companion.

 5 p.m.
 A Cuppa Joe With Fido